 If you've completed your pre-migration checks, you're ready to go.

 Here's an overview of the basic steps we recommend to test your migration and prepare for your production migration:

 Review your data and conduct User Acceptance Testing (UAT)

 Create your migration runbook

 Step 1: Clean up your data

-For more information about cleaning up your data, see Clean up your server instance before migration.
+Find out more information about cleaning up your Server instance before migration.